Universality of high-dimensional spanning forests and sandpiles: Introduction

 for all $y\in K$.
 That is, when $x$ topples, $\deg(x)$ of the grains of sand at $x$ are redistributed to its neighbours, and grains of sand redistributed to neighbours of $x$ in $V\setminus K$ are lost.
 Dhar~\cite{Dhar90} observed that if $K$ is finite and not equal to $V$ then carrying out successive topplings will eventually result in a stable configuration and, moreover, that the stable configuration obtained in this manner does not depend on the order in which the topplings are carried out.
 (This property justifies the model's description as \emph{Abelian}.)

 We define a Markov chain on the set of stable sandpile configurations on $K$ as follows: At each time step, a vertex of $K$ is chosen uniformly at random, an additional grain of sand is placed at that vertex, and the resulting configuration is stabilized.
 Although this Markov chain is \emph{not} irreducible, it can be shown that chain has a unique closed communicating class, consisting of the \emph{recurrent} configurations, and that the stationary measure of the Markov chain is simply the uniform measure on the set of recurrent configurations.
-In particular, the stationary measure for the Markov chain is also stationary if we add a grain of sand to a \emph{fixed} vertex and then stabilize.
+In particular, the stationary measure for the Markov chain is also stationary if we add a grain of sand to a \emph{fixed} vertex and then stabilize \cite[Exercise 2.17]{MR3857602}.

 The connection between sandpiles and spanning trees was first discovered by Majumdar and Dhar \cite{MajDhar92}, who described a bijection, known as the \emph{burning bijection}, between recurrent sandpile configurations and spanning trees.
 Using the burning bijection, Athreya and J\'arai \cite{MR2077255} showed that if $d\geq 2$ and $\langle V_n\rangle_{n\geq 1}$ is an exhaustion of $\Z^d$ by finite sets, then the uniform measure on recurrent sandpile configurations on $V_n$ converges weakly as $n\to\infty$ to a limiting measure on sandpile configurations on $\Z^d$.
-More generally, their result applies to any infinite, connected, locally finite graph $G$ for which every component of the WUSF of $G$ is one-ended almost surely.
+J\'arai and Werning \cite{JarWer14} later extended this result to any infinite, connected, locally finite graph $G$ for which every component of the WUSF of $G$ is one-ended almost surely.
 We call a random sandpile configuration on $G$ drawn from this measure a \textbf{uniform recurrent sandpile} on $G$, and typically denote such a random variable by $\Eta$ (capital $\eta$).

 We are particularly interested in what happens during one step of the dynamics at equilibrium, in which one grain of sand is added to a vertex $v$ in a uniformly random recurrent configuration $\Eta$, and then topplings are performed in order to stabilize the resulting configuration.
 The multi-set of vertices counted according to the number of times they topple is called the \textbf{Avalanche}, and is denoted $\Av_v(\Eta)$.
 The \emph{set} of vertices that topple at all is called the \textbf{Avalanche cluster} and is denoted by $\AvC_v(\Eta)$.